Starting your puppies journey

 The first few months of your puppy’s journey is like getting a new member of the family.
 The dog will have needs such as walks, play, affection and training.
-In all likelihood, owning a dog is not the only commitment that you have, so you need to work the dog’s schedule around that of your own.
+Owning a dog is not the only commitment that you have, so you will need to work the dog’s schedule around that of your own.

 At ten weeks old, you should take your new puppy to the vet, where they will check the overall health of the puppy and you will be advised on the right timings for vaccinations and worming doses.